stin911/Thesis_DenseNet/README.md

 # BMSDeepLearning

-Fix TODO:
-- argpars boolean value doesn't work
-- Maked order in get-features method
+-Preprocessing: Segmentation Lungs using threshold
-- clean it
+- Dense-net architecture
--
+- Utility
+- Metric used: ROC-AUC curves and score